MQ-COMP2200-COMP6200/assignment-3-XamWasTaken/task_document.md

 ### Task 1 - (1.5 Marks)
-Within the context of this Data Scientist's Notebook, the Eigenvector centrality value outlines a person who is not just well-connected but connected to other well-connected individuals or companies.
+Within the context of this Data Scientist's Notebook, the <u>Eigenvector centrality</u> value outlines a person who is not just well-connected but connected to other well-connected individuals or companies.

 In this dataset, a high eigenvector centrality is likely influential in the network, sitting on many boards or highly connected amongst companies.
 A lower eigenvector score shows the opposite, a director with little influence or connections to other board members or companies.

-The Degree centrality stat counts the number of direct links a node has.
+The <u>Degree centrality</u> stat counts the number of direct links a node has.

 A high degree centrality for a director means they sit on the boards of many companies.
-Such individuals may not be connected to powerful nodes, but their broad reach suggests operational or advisory influence across many firms, which is relevant for identifying prolific or versatile professionals.
+Such individuals may not be connected to powerful nodes, but their broad reach suggests operational or advisory influence across many firms, which is relevant for identifying social or versatile professionals.

 A new measurement we've added is: